vrushabhjv/aws-bootcamp-cruddur-2023/journal/week1.md

     ]
     return results
 ```
+The above code is available in [THIS](https://github.com/vrushabhjv/aws-bootcamp-cruddur-2023/blob/main/backend-flask/services/notifications_activities.py) file.

 ***Most the above code is copied from /api/activities/home as it is mostly similar to what we need for notifications feature with minor changes***